 - Whether any teachers’ aides or similar paraprofessionals provide services to your child and, if they do, their qualifications.

-If you would like to receive any of this information, please submit your written request to our Executive Director of Teaching and Learning, Paul Harvey at email@example.com
+If you would like to receive any of this information, please submit your written request to our Executive Director of Student Achievement, Paul Harvey at email@example.com